evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 Under the hood, instead of computing a Metric or Test directly for an existing numerical or categorical column, Evidently computes a Metric or Test for a Descriptor that’s generated simultaneously for a text column in your dataset.

-For instance, you can compute a ColumnSummaryMetric for Text Length descriptor of your text column that contains "Generated summary”.
-This will give you all an overview of the length distribution across all texts:
+For instance, you can compute a `ColumnSummaryMetric` for Text Length descriptor of your text column that contains "Generated summary”.
+This will give you an overview of the text length across all inputs:

 ![](../.gitbook/assets/reports/overview_descriptor_metric_example.png)